Şımarık: Track listings

-Track lists to this CD single change depending on the country of release, e.g. America and Germany.
+Track lists to this CD single change depending on the country of release.
 There were four promotional LP versions released.
 A promotional CD single was released in France, with an orange cover.
 This was the first ever release and included one track.
 This is now a collector's item.
 There was also a limited edition (fan-edition) single released in Germany, which came with a poster of Tarkan.